Julian-Nash/dictparse/README.md

 - `dest`: The destination name of the parameter
 - `required`: If `True`, enforce a value for the parameter must exists
 - `choices`: A list, set, or tuple of possible choices
-- `action`: A callable to apply to the value (Applied after any type conversion)
+- `action`: A function to apply to the value (Applied after any type conversion)
 - `description`: A description of the parameter
 - `default`: A default value for the parameter if not found
 - `regex`: A regular expression to match against